swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 and generated a local drift report with Evidently AI.
 This chapter moves that stack into the cloud using Fluent Bit, the de facto log shipper in Kubernetes.
-A Fluent Bit sidecar tails the local monitoring files, buffers them, and uploads them to a Google Cloud Storage bucket in batches.
+A Fluent Bit sidecar tails the local monitoring files, buffers them, and uploads them to a storage bucket in batches.
 A scheduled GitHub Actions workflow refreshes the drift report from the logs in the bucket.

 In this chapter, you will learn how to:

-1. Ship BentoML monitoring logs to Google Cloud Storage with a Fluent Bit sidecar
+1. Ship BentoML monitoring logs to a storage bucket with a Fluent Bit sidecar
 2. Deploy the Evidently UI service on Kubernetes
-3. Create a monitoring job that pulls logs from Google Cloud Storage and pushes Evidently snapshots to the UI workspace
+3. Create a monitoring job that pulls logs from the storage bucket and pushes Evidently snapshots to the UI workspace
 4. Schedule the monitoring job with a GitHub Actions workflow
 5. Access the dashboard and the JSON drift summary